-If you are a small business owner on a tight budget, learning SEO can save you a substantial amount of cash by equipping you with the skill sto perform some (or most) of the optimization tasks that are typically farmed out to specialists.
+If you are a small business owner on a tight budget, learning SEO can save you a substantial amount of cash by equipping you with the skills to perform some (or most) of the optimization tasks that are typically farmed out to specialists.

-Start With a Course… The typical advice given to beginners who want to learn SEO Is “read this or that biog.” but that is about as effective Is “read this or that biog.” but that is about as effective as trying to figure out the interior layout of a house by peeping through the keyhole of the front door.
+The typical advice given to beginners who want to learn SEO is “read this or that blog.”
+But that is about as effective as trying to figure out the interior layout of a house by peeping through the keyhole of the front door.

 That is why you need to start with an SEO course.
 It will equip you with the knowledge you need to navigate your career successfully.
 The sweeping scope and depth of detail characteristic of good SEO courses will also protect you from a common pitfall: an unhealthy emphasis on short-term results.

 Or a Book

 Acquiring SEO knowledge in this manner has an added bonus because it is self-paced, you can work it into your schedule in ways that would be difficult with some of the more rigid SEO would be difficult with some of the more rigid SEO courses.

 If you are a beginner looking for a jumping off point, Jerry L. Ledford’s Search Engine Optimization Bible is an excellent option.

 Dislike text-heavy books?
 Rafiq Elmansy’s, Teach Yourself Visually Search Engine Optimization, teaches SEO concepts using graphics.
 None of these books are free, but they are worth every dime.

 Short of cash?
 Apart from the aforementioned Search Engine Optimization Bible, other high-quality free eBooks include:

 Watch and Learn

 If a picture is worth a thousand words, a video must be worth 1.8 million, to paraphrase McQuivey’s Forrester.
-A few good videos or webinars may be what you need to fully grasp some of the SEO concepts you are struggling to understand.
-In the course of your reading or course.
+A few good videos or webinars may be what you need to fully grasp some of the SEO concepts you are struggling to understand in the course of your reading or course.

-Unsurprisingly.
-Moz has webinars on practically every hot topic under the sun.
+Unsurprisingly, Moz has webinars on practically every hot topic under the sun.
 You can sign up for paid on-demand or interactive video courses taught by Moz instructors.
 In the unlikely event, these prove too few, you can find more at Udemy and Distilled U.